Gyu1291/Oaken_simulator/README.md

     <br>
 <p>

-Provides an implementation of python package for HyperAccel LPU™, with a focus on performance and versatility.
+Provides an implementation of python package for Oaken, with a focus on performance and versatility.

 # Performance Analyzer